juanma-wp/enterprise-block-editor/Module 2 Building Custom Blocks/04 Styling Blocks.md

 ## Design considerations for block developers

 The design of a WordPress site the responsibility of the specific theme being used.
 This means that as a block developer, you generally only need to consider design elements if you are defining a specific set of dimensions for the block.

-If you allow your block to use the built-in layout supports for things like fonts, alignment, pagination, padding etc, you probably won't need to worry about making your block responsive.
+If you allow your block to use the built-in layout supports for things like fonts, alignment, pagination, padding, etc, you probably won't need to worry about making your block responsive.

 If you do need to define specific design styles for your block, it's a good idea to follow modern web design best practices like fluid typography and flexible layouts.

 ### Fluid Typography

 Implement fluid typography to ensure that your text scales smoothly across different screen sizes.
-You can use CSS `clamp()` function to set a minimum, preferred, and maximum font size:
+You can use the CSS `clamp()` function to set a minimum, preferred, and maximum font size:

 ```
 .wp-block-my-plugin-my-custom-block h2 {